jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ---

-**Classic stories**: are good stories about real-life problems.
-A protagonist leaves her typical day and builds up the courage to think of the big picture.
-Which is she either acts to overcome a newfound problem or no one else will
+**Classic stories**: A protagonist in a classic story leaves her typical day and builds up the courage to think of the big picture; either she acts to overcome a newfound problem or no one else will.

 "The ice-caps are melting!" says the heroic polar bear, and "I'm going to get the humans to use renewable energy!"

 If only it was that simple.

 But that's the point.
 To a protagonist, solutions are that simple.
-The hero willing takes the first plunge to show everyone the way to the community from disaster.
-Strong leadership is what attracts people to become her supporters.
+The hero willing takes the first plunge to show everyone the way to save the community from disaster.

-This unrelenting drive of the good guys forces the antagonists to repeatedly try to stop them.
+This unrelenting drive attracts supports, and together the good guys forces the antagonists to repeatedly try to stop them.

-No one knows who'll win, which makes the hero all the braver for fighting.
+No one knows who'll win.
 Both sides fight to create or control levers of power like magic books, love potions, or the secret lesson to make humans use renewable energy.

 There's no way to know which stories will resonate with audiences.
 Still, only classic stories create the majic of being a member of something greater than oneself.
 That's why only classic stories become archetypes like _Cinderella_, _Romeo and Juliette_, _The Matrix_, _Harry Potter_, and _Star Wars_.

 **Selfish stories**: also called art films, these stories are not about any specific problem.
 The main character doesn't challenge themselves or rise to the occasion.
 They think the big picture is doing whatever they feel like doing, such as going shopping or complaining about being shy.

 The main character is thus egotistical, selfish, and a con-artist.
 Not because he doesn't help others.
-But because he wants to be the center of attention without risking anything.
+But because he wants to be the center of attention without risking anything to earn it.
 The selfish hero wants something for nothing.
 With nothing to gain, the selfish hero's followers, if any, aren't happy.

-It's like he's a polar bear who marches against climate change instead of venturing out into the blackness to try and get humans to change their way of life.
+The selfish hero is a polar bear who marches against climate change instead of venturing out into the blackness to try and get humans to change their way of life.

 The result is stories with no levers of power.
 Instead, art stories showcase the main characters' idiosyncratic behavior.
 Selfish stories are surprising to the point of being weird, and can't improve the world because the main character didn't even try to.
 Film festivals like Cannes, Sundance, and Toronto mainly show selfish films using the dark majic of celebrity to attract attention.

-**Spectacle movies**: also called blockbusters, these stories are about an obvious problem, i.e., Godzilla is here, so run like hell and keep running until the movie is over.
+**Spectacle stories**: also called blockbusters, these stories are about an obvious problem, i.e., Godzilla is here, so run like hell and keep running until the movie is over.
 Spectacle movies are straightforward because the problem is straightforward; survive or die.
 However, since the action is so instinctual, there's no time for the protagonist to think of new ideas.
 The result is logical but unsurprising stories.

 In a spectacle movie, the polar bears may fight off Arctic oil drilling.
 Still, these spectacular victories do not create a new lever of power.
 After the story ends, the world still uses oil, and thus climate change continues to kill all the polar bears.

 To capitalize on old success, blockbusters reuse old stories and characters.
 However, each replicated story gets less attractive, forcing its producers to look for new customers with hype-filled, dark majic, marketing campaigns.
-Most franchise movies, sequels, and remakes are spectacle movies.
+Most franchise movies, sequels, and remakes are blockbuster stories.

 ---

 These are the three-story categories.
 In a nutshell, classic stories tackle real-life problems.
 Selfish stories are self-obsessed.
 Spectacle stories are a distraction.
 This is why selfish/spectacle stories don't have "spoilers," while we want to "go in fresh" for classic stories.

-Society transitions from classic, too selfish/spectacle inside ages.
-You can see the change in your favorite sitcom, such as _The Office, Seinfeld, Friends, HIMYM, The Big Bang Theory_.
+Society transitions from classic too selfish/spectacle inside ages.
+You can see the change in your favorite sitcom, such as _The Office, Friends, HIMYM, The Big Bang Theory_.
 They start off as classic stories, with characters who deal with relatable problems.
 For example, not liking their jobs or being tired of dating.

 We watch episode after episode because we see ourselves in these characters.
 We laugh and cry in recognition because we're living the same life on Main Street.

 However, in later seasons, to keep their now popular characters alive, the sitcom characters stop evolving.

 Kramer never gets a job, Raj can't get a girl, Dwight doesn't get self-aware.
 Here sitcoms become selfish and spectacle stories.
 Selfish, because the main characters don't overcome problems anymore.
-And, spectacle, because we the audience keep re-watching our favorite actors, characters, sets, catch-phrases, instead of looking for a new story.
+And, spectacle, because we in the audience keep re-watching our favorite actors, characters, sets, catch-phrases, instead of looking for a new story.
 The turning point between a classic story and a selfish/spectacle story is often called "jumping the shark."

 ![GoT horse](https://techvolution.io/content/images/2020/04/jumping-shark-got.png)

 _Game of Thrones went from great to horrible because the characters became more important than the story.
 Every fan felt this transition and was saddened by it.
 But we (including me) kept watching, which is why this picture shows the change from a majical product, to a dark majic one._

 Rousseau explained how society goes through classic, selfish, and spectacle stories as we develop through ages.
 When we start a new era, it's like watching the first years of the sitcom.
-Everyone in the cast is solving everyday problems, and the main characters have earned their spot by taking risks to solve community problems.
+Everyone in the cast is solving everyday problems, and the main characters have earned their spot by taking risks to try and solve community problems.
 The followers are happy being part of a classic story.

 At the end of the age, the leaders are self-important.
 And the people are unhappy and only loyal out of habit.

 In short, Rousseau noticed how the classic story works to advance and help society, and the other two work to enrich the selfish artists and distract the masses.

-Darth Blockbuster isn't only named after the company or the DVD, but after the spectacle antagonists use to mask their unfair leadership.
+See, Darth Blockbuster isn't only named after the company or the DVD, but after the spectacle antagonists use to mask their unfair leadership.

 At that's the problem Techvolution has to solve with a click of a new philosophy.